 Ovolo Inchcolm in Spring Hill, has a fascinating history.
 The 1920s-era building originally housed medical specialists, while today the boutique hotel channels an eclectic yet sophisticated take on rock n' roll.
 There are just 50 rooms, several of which are contemporary double-storey, loft-style suites.
 Stay for a meal at Salon de Co for share dishes that reflect the funky Art Deco surrounds.

 Spicers Balfour Hotel

-Spicers Balfour Hotel, in inner-city New Farm, is a boutique luxury hotel that recently expanded.
-The original property, cleverly fashioned from a Queenslander-style home, features nine suites but another eight larger suites were recently added in a nearby black-and-white Art Deco building.
+Spicers Balfour Hotel, in inner-city New Farm, is a boutique luxury hotel.
+The original property, cleverly fashioned from a Queenslander-style home, features nine suites but another eight larger suites were added to the nearby black-and-white Art Deco building.
 The first building features a cosy rooftop bar with a gorgeous view of the Story Bridge.
 In October and November, visit nearby New Farm Park to see purple jacaranda trees in bloom.

 Novotel Brisbane Airport

 Think airport hotels are boring?
 Check in to Novotel Brisbane Airport and head up to its rooftop swimming pool for a new perspective.
 The panoramic lap pool comes with glass panels that allow you to see the surrounding area through the walls.
 The 157-room hotel is walking distance to a factory outlet centre and runs shuttles to the domestic and international terminals.